lookbusy1344/Catcher/README.md

 Every single method and constructor in the BCL can potentially throw, and most operators can too.

 Checking the .NET 8 runtime on 28 August 2024 (https://github.com/dotnet/runtime commit c1a9f26efa4fcf2e3fdcd), the code contains **38,840** instances of `throw new`.
-If we want to be exception free, we need to handle all of these!
+If we want to be exception free, we need to handle all of these.

-No easy task, but that's what we are taking on here.
+No easy task!

 ## So against my advice... if you want to proceed